A Day in the Life of a 2 & 3 year old

 While little mouths are busy munching snacks, a teacher reads a book or presents a lesson.
 Wide-eyed listeners learn about shapes, wriggly worms, "round and round or up and down" lines for our mark-making journals, or how to find the perfect stick.

-With snacks properly digested and tucked away, the Babes are ready to roam!
+With snacks properly digested and tucked away, the "bugs and birds" are ready to roam!
 Discoveries may include, but are in no way limited to: a cute squirmy wormy, a huge mushroom hiding under leaf litter (not to be touched, of course!,) a Y-stick, ooey gooey mud for squishing, or a new gnome hole.
-By the sound of a chickadee, all the Babes return to Base Camp, put on their backpacks, count their heads again, and hike back to school.
+By the sound of a chickadee, all the children return to Base Camp, put on their backpacks, count their heads again, and hike back to school.

 Back in their sunlit-filled classroom, teeming with photographs of documented learning, fish and plants to be cared for, and inspiring materials just calling their names, the children begin Indoor Exploration.
 This time is ripe with creativity, problem-solving, cooperation, social interactions, and building of relationships all embedded among the blocks and loose parts, the mark-making area, the family/restaurant zone, and quiet nooks to share with one other person or a stuffed friend.
 The classroom buzzes with play, laughter, music, and movement.